Twin Falls deserves a public recreation center.

 Comparable: Jerome Recreation District

-The Event Center committee formed 6 months ago.
+The Event Center committee formed in early 2025.
 They're already in front of city council.

 The rec center committee has been working since 2017— with almost nothing to show for it.
 That's not a criticism of anyone.
 It's proof that urgency and organized community demand are what move projects forward.
 That's exactly what this movement is here to build.